louisxsheid/louisxsheid/README.md

 ## Louis Sheid - Software Developer 🖥️💻📱

-I'm Louis, a software developer experienced in creating fullstack JavaScript/TypeScript applications.
+I'm Louis, a software developer from San Diego, CA experienced in creating full-stack applications.

 Currently working at <a href='https://kmswireless.com/' target=”_blank”>K&M Systems, Inc.</a> working on <a href='https://design-rf.com' target=”_blank”>DesignRF</a>, an indoor RF CAD tool that generates heatmaps.